davidalliger/react-project/README.md

 Users can advertise their paranormal property to prospective polterguests, or book their ideal haunted house for a ghostly getaway of their own.

-Here's how you launch ScareBnB on your local machine:
+Here's how you can launch ScareBnB on your local machine:

 ### Instructions